influxdata/docs-v2/content/influxdb/v2.2/write-data/replication.md

 weight: 106
 description: >
-  Use InfluxDB Edge Data Replication to replicate the incoming data of select buckets to one or more buckets on a remote InfluxDB instance. bucket to InfluxDB Cloud or a remote InfluxDB OSS bucket.
+  Use InfluxDB Edge Data Replication to replicate the incoming data of select buckets to one or more buckets on a remote InfluxDB instance.

 menu:
   influxdb_2_2:
     name: Replicate data